Rural Response to Farmer Mental Health and Suicide Prevention

 2017 Successful Farming podcast, mental illness is not a

-casserole disease like other
+casserole disease like

 conditions such as cancer.
 While a tight-knit rural community may rally around a person who